- Published on

 The world of brain-boosting supplements, often called nootropics, is vast and varied.
 Here are some of the most commonly researched and discussed categories:

 - Vitamins and Minerals: Deficiencies in certain vitamins and minerals, such as B vitamins, vitamin D, and magnesium, can negatively impact brain function.
+Vitamin B12, for example, is essential for nerve function and myelin production; deficiency is associated with memory problems and cognitive decline.
 Supplementing these can help address deficiencies and potentially improve cognitive performance.

 - Omega-3 Fatty Acids: Found in fish oil, omega-3s are crucial for brain structure and function.
+DHA (docosahexaenoic acid) makes up a large portion of the brain's gray matter.
 They've been linked to improved memory, mood, and overall cognitive health.
+The brain is approximately 60% fat by dry weight, and DHA is the most abundant fatty acid in neural tissue.

 - Antioxidants: Compounds like vitamin C, vitamin E, and certain plant extracts can protect brain cells from damage caused by free radicals.
-This can contribute to long-term brain health.
+This can contribute to long-term brain health and may slow age-related cognitive decline.

 The Science Behind the Claims